silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 the ones defined in a `$db` array or simply a method that returns data for the template.

 A Data Type is represented in SilverStripe by a [api:DBField] subclass.
-The class is responsible for telling the ORM about how to store it's data in the database and how to format the information coming out of the database.
+The class is responsible for telling the ORM about how to store its data in the database and how to format the information coming out of the database, i.e. on a template.

 In the `Player` example, we have four database columns each with a different data type (Int, Varchar).